jeffpatton1971/NewTaggedRelease/README.md

 - `name`: This is the name of the release, if empty, this is set to version
 - `version`: This is the version
+- `body`: The body of the release
+- `prerelease`: Mark this as a pre-prerelease
+- `releasenotes`: Add the generated releasenotes
 - `verbose`: A value of verbose will output additional information.
 This input is not required.
 - `github_token`: This is the built-in Github Token; this is passed as an environment variable.
 This input is required.